WPoelman/ud-boxer/README.md

 This stores an AMR-like output of the SBN in Penman notation as well as visualizations of the UD parse and the SBN graph.
 The `*.drs.penman` file includes everything, the `*.drs.lenient.penman` file does not include the sense number.
 The regular Penman output indirectly also targets word sense disambiguation when scoring the output (with SMATCH for instance).
-The lenient option does not do this, but does reward correct lemmas and parts of speech for a given sense.
+The lenient option does not do this, but does reward correct lemmas and parts of speech for a given synset.

 For more details and additional options, run `inference.py --help`.